 How to Make Easter Garland

 - Cricut machine with Cricut Design Space Account

 - Cricut Pen – I used a Gold marker

 - White card stock

-Make this project either with a cutting machine or without.
-If you have a Cricut machine, you can also set the project up to add a pretty draw line using the pen, foil tool, embossing, etc. This is a great tool to be able to make a lot of these cute little paper Easter eggs pretty quickly!
+Make this project either with a cutting machine or use scissors.
+If you have a Cricut machine, you can also set the project up to add a pretty draw line using the pen, foil tool, embossing, etc. This is a great tool to make many of these cute little paper Easter eggs pretty quickly!